-In the context of the constant dialogue (which took place through forms and channels explicitly set out in the Engagement Policy) noted during the 2022 financial year with investors, among the most important issues raised by investors were:
+In the context of the constant dialogue (which took place through forms and channels explicitly set out in the Engagement Policy) noted during the 2023 financial year with investors, among the most important issues raised by investors were:

-- the contents of the "2024 Sustain & Innovate" Strategic Plan; - the quarterly results achieved by the Company and how these compare with the Strategic Plan targets, at Group level and for the different business segments, in the context of a difficult market, impacted by the spread of Covid-19 variants and geopolitical instability, accompanied by the energy crisis; - the contents of the ESG strategy linked to the "2024 Sustain & Innovate" Strategic Plan, aimed at creating shared value for all relevant stakeholders
+- the contents of the "2024 Sustain & Innovate" Strategic Plan; - the quarterly results achieved by the Company and how these compare with the targets of the Strategic Plan, at Group level and for the different business segments; - the contents of the ESG strategy linked to the "2024 Sustain & Innovate" Strategic Plan, aimed at creating shared value for all relevant stakeholders, as well as the main results achieved.

 Lastly, with regard to dialogue with other relevant stakeholders (financial analysts, proxy advisors, etc.), the Company promotes, through different forms identified on the basis of the purpose, the involvement of all relevant stakeholders for the Group (personnel, shareholders, suppliers and business partners, institutions, etc.).
-To this end, during the FY 2022, the competent functions organized engagement activities with stakeholders (such as workshops, focus groups/forums, public meetings, surveys, etc.) aimed at strategic dialogue and the transparent and proactive involvement of the same with a view to widespread, shared participation and proximity to the objectives in the ESG sphere integrated in the Group's strategy.
+To this end, during the FY 2023, the competent functions organized engagement activities with stakeholders (such as workshops, focus groups/forums, public meetings, surveys, etc.) aimed at strategic dialogue and the transparent and proactive involvement of the same with a view to widespread, shared participation and proximity to the objectives in the ESG sphere integrated in the Group's strategy.

-13. Shareholders' Meetings (pursuant to Article 123-bis, section 2, letter c, TUF)
+13. Shareholders' Meetings (pursuant to Article 123-bis, section 2, letter c), TUF)

 The opportunity - whose significance was already noted in the previously in force Corporate Governance Code for listed companies - to consider the Shareholders' Meeting as an opportunity for shareholders and the Company to exchange views (taking account of the wide range of communication methods used by listed companies with their shareholders, institutional investors and the market) was carefully assessed by the Company, which saw fit to adopt specific measures aimed at adequately enhancing the Shareholders' Meeting; in particular, reference is made to the clause in the Company's Articles of Association aimed at facilitating the collection of voting proxies from shareholders who are employees of the Company and its subsidiaries and, therefore, encouraging their involvement in the decision-making processes of shareholders' meetings (this clause is described in greater detail in the first section of the document, under "5.
 Information on the ownership structure at the date of this Report (pursuant to Art.
 123-bis, section 1, TUF) at the date of this Report - 5.5 Employee shareholding: mechanisms for exercising voting rights (pursuant to Art.
-123-bis, section 1, letter e, TUF)").
+123-bis, section 1, letter e), TUF)").